Short term risks and uncertainties

 Kemira’s most significant risks relate to the following themes:

-All risks mentioned above are described in more detail in Kemira’s Financial Statements Bulletin 2022 on page 20.
+All risks mentioned above are described in more detail in Kemira’s Financial Statements Bulletin 2023 on page 21.
+Financial risks are described in the Notes to the Financial Statements 2023 from page 70 onwards.

 Risks and impacts of the war in Ukraine on Kemira

-At the end of June 2023, net assets in Russia amounted to around EUR 6 million and consisted mainly of cash and cash equivalents denominated in Russian roubles.
+Following the war in Ukraine, Kemira exited Russia in May 2022.
+At the end of December 2023, Kemira’s net assets in Russia amounted to around EUR 5 million and consisted mainly of cash and cash equivalents denominated in Russian roubles.
 Kemira is working to repatriate funds from Russia.